kgourgou/blog-blog/_posts/2014-10-22-toys-with-not-obvious-behaviour.md

 ---
 layout: post
-title: ""Toys" with not obvious behaviour"
+title: "Toys with not obvious behaviour"
 category:
 tags: []
 ---